astrolink/pluto/README.md

 ### Install using wget

-If you have wget utilize this
+If you have wget utilize this, if dont download on your S.O or utilize other method

 ```bash
 wget https://github.com/astrolink/pluto/releases/download/v0.1.9/pluto
 chmod 755 pluto
 mv pluto /usr/local/bin/pluto
 ```

+or

 ### Install using CURL